Newmarket and Chesterford Railway: Opening

-The Newmarket & Chesterford Railway was incorporated on 16 July 1846 with engineers Robert Stephenson and John Braithwaite.
-The act authorised capital of £350,000 on £25 shares.
-Backed by local owners and the Jockey Club at Newmarket the bill had a smooth passage through parliament.
+The Newmarket and Chesterford Railway was incorporated by the Newmarket and Chesterford Railway Act 1846 (9 & 10 Vict. c. clxxii) on 16 July 1846 with engineers Robert Stephenson and John Braithwaite.
+The act authorised capital of £350,000 (£32,661,134.54 in 2023) on £25 shares.
+Backed by local owners and the Jockey Club at Newmarket the bill had a smooth passage through Parliament.
 As well as the Newmarket to Chesterford line a branch line from Six Mile Bottom to Cambridge was also proposed.
 One of the stranger provisions in the act was that the railway would not be allowed to pick up or set down passengers at Cambridge station between 10 a.m. and 3 p.m. on Sundays.

 Construction began on 30 September 1846 and at the ensuing celebrations a representative of the Jockey Club stated, "The Jockey Club feels that a railway from Newmarket will not only be a great convenience to the parties anxious to participate in the truly British sport of racing, but will enable Members of Parliament to superintend a race and run back to London in time for the same night's debate".

-During 1847 the company drew up plans for (separate) extensions to Bury St Edmunds, Thetford and Ely which were approved by a parliamentary act of June 1847.
+During 1847 the company drew up plans for extensions to Bury St Edmunds, Thetford and Ely which were approved by a act of Parliament of June 1847.

 The line was opened on 3 January 1848 (for goods) and 4 April (to passengers) and was commonly known as the "Newmarket Railway".
 It branched off the Eastern Counties Railway's London–Cambridge line at Great Chesterford and ran about 15 mi north east to a terminus in Newmarket, with intermediate stations at Bourne Bridge (about 800 yd west of Little Abington), Balsham Road (about 2 mi south east of Fulbourn), Six Mile Bottom and Dullingham.

 Bankruptcy

-With the agreement that a line from Newmarket to Thetford could conceivably be built meant that the N&CR became an item of interest to both the Eastern Counties Railway and Norfolk Railway companies.
+The agreement that a line from Newmarket to Thetford could conceivably be built meant that the N&CR became an item of interest to both the Eastern Counties Railway and Norfolk Railway companies.
 If built it would offer a shorter route from London to Norwich so both companies were interested until 1848 when the ECR took over the working of the Norfolk Railway.
-The N&CR was in financial trouble with its Cambridge branch started and no capital to complete it so on 2 October 1848, the board of directors made an operational agreement with George Hudson then chairman of the Eastern Counties Railway.
-Unfortunately for the N&CR, Hudson was forced to resign from the ECR in early 1849 and the agreement with the N&CR was torn up.
+The N&CR was in financial trouble with its Cambridge branch started and no capital to complete it so on 2 October 1848, the board of directors made an operational agreement with George Hudson, chairman of the Eastern Counties Railway.
+Hudson was forced to resign from the ECR in early 1849 and the agreement with the N&CR was torn up.
 The ECR raised operational charges and the directors were unable to make a profit so, having briefly reconsidered taking back operations, they closed the railway on 30 June 1850.